Rice production in the United States: Production

 Rice culture in the southeast became less profitable with the loss of slave labor after the American Civil War, and it finally died out just after the turn of the 20th century.
 Today, people can visit the historic Mansfield Plantation in Georgetown, South Carolina, the state's only remaining rice plantation with the original mid-19th century winnowing barn and rice mill.
 The predominant strain of rice in the Carolinas was from Africa and was known as "Carolina Gold".
 The cultivar has been preserved and there are current attempts to reintroduce it as a commercially grown crop.

 In 1900, the annual production of rice in the US was approximately half the annual consumption.
 The two principal varieties of lowland rice which were cultivated in the Atlantic States were the "gold seed rice" and white rice, which were the original rice varieties introduced into the US.
 Gold seed rice was notable for the larger yield of the grain.
 It thus practically superseded white rice which was cultivated in the earlier years.
 Experiments with upland rice demonstrated that it could grow over large areas of the country but the crop's yield and quality are inferior to lowland rice produced by irrigation methods.

 Since then, California has cultivated rice on a large scale, and as of 2006 its production was the second largest state, after Arkansas, with production concentrated in six counties north of Sacramento.

 During 2012, the estimated rice production was 199 million cwt, or 19.9 billion lbs.
 This was a rise of 8% over the production of 2011.
 The harvested area also recorded a rise from 2.68 million ha in 2012 to 2.7 million ha in 2013.
 Another record was of the yield during 2012 recorded at 7,449 pounds per acre, higher than the 2011 yield by 382 pounds per acre.

 Six states now account for over 99% of all rice grown in the US.
-These are Arkansas, California, Louisiana, Mississippi, Missouri and Texas.
+These are the Rice Belt states (Arkansas, Louisiana, Mississippi and Texas), California and Missouri.
 As of 2003, Arkansas topped the list with a production level of 213 million bushels against a total production of 443 million bushels in the country, and the annual per capita consumption reported is in excess of 28 pounds.